Basra97/makeup-lab/README.md

-# makeup-lab
+# Makeup Lab: Infrastructure as Code & Configuration Management

+## Overview
+This project provisions AWS infrastructure using Terraform and configures Web and Database servers using Ansible.

-Steps Used to Complete the Lab
+## Steps Used to Complete the Lab

-1. Generate an SSH key
+### 1. SSH Key Setup
+Generated an SSH key pair locally and uploaded it to AWS using a custom Bash script. bash
+Generate Key
 ssh-keygen -t ed25519 -f ~/.ssh/lab-key -C "lab-key"

-2. Upload key to AWS
+Upload to AWS

-`chmod +x import_key.sh
+chmod +x scripts/import_key.sh
-./import_key.sh ~/.ssh/lab-key.pub`

-3. Deploy AWS resources with Terraform
+./scripts/import_key.sh ~/.ssh/lab-key.pub

 Enter the Terraform folder: